HanetakaChou/PatriotEngine/docs/OIT.md

 At the same time, we assume that:
 $Z_j$ denotes one fragment of the fragments$Z_0$ $Z_1$ $Z_2$ ... $Z_n$ corresponding to the same pixel.
-$Z_s$ denotes the fragment which occupies the sample in the final result depth image(the StochasticDepth in the implement).
+$Z_s$ denotes the fragment which occupies the sample in the final result depth image(the StochasticDepth in the implementation).
 As we have explained above, by the limit of the storage, the sample can only be occupied by one fragment.
-$Z_i$ denotes the fragment which is being discussed(which can be considered as the fragment being executed by the fragment shader in the implement).
+$Z_i$ denotes the fragment which is being discussed(which can be considered as the fragment being executed by the fragment shader in the implementation).

 In addition, we assume that:
 By setting the value of gl_SampleMask/SV_Coverage, we ensure that the probability of each sample be occupied by the fragment \[ $C_i$ $A_i$ $Z_i$ \] is $A_i$.